 Private dance lessons are, quite possibly, the most important step in becoming a proficient dancer.
 Your dance instructor will provide you with the personalized attention you need and will direct 100% of their attention to you (and your partner if applicable).

 No two people learn the same way or at the same rate.
 Private dance classes offer much more gain in a comparable period of time than any other type of lesson.
 The general rule of thumb is that you will receive as much from one hour of private dance classes as three to four hours of any other type.

-Private dance classes can be scheduled any time between 12 PM to 10 PM Monday through Friday and Saturdays by appointment, thus giving you the ability to cater the dance program to fit your busy schedule.
+Private dance classes can be scheduled any time between 12pm to 10pm Monday through Friday and select Saturdays 11am to 3pm, thus giving you the ability to cater the dance program to fit your busy schedule.

 Group Dance Classes